Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

   - Reference2
 Enter an appropriate reference value.

-  - Bookings text
+  - Posting text
-Enter an appropriate booking text.
+Enter an appropriate posting text.

   - Date
 Click the drop-down list to select the applicable search criteria: